AlexIII/messageredir/readme.md

   docker compose up -d
   ```
   Remove `-d` on the first try to see the app log (errors, etc).

   The default HTTP(S) port is 8089.
-Create `docker-compose.override.yaml` to override.
+Create `docker-compose.override.yaml` to override the port and/or other settings.

   See logs with `docker compose logs`.

 iv.
-Later, if you want to update to a newer version:
+Later, if you want to update to the latest version:
   ```sh
   docker compose down
   wget https://github.com/AlexIII/messageredir/raw/refs/heads/main/docker-compose.yaml